graalvm/graalvm-demos/native-image/microservices/micronaut-hello-rest-maven-layered/README.md

 ### Standalone Application

-We'll first demonstrate how to build a standalone executable for this simple app.
+First, build a standalone executable for this simple application.
-For this we'll extend the `pom.xml` with a custom profile and configure the native build using the [GraalVM Native Image Maven plugin](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html):
+For this, extend the `pom.xml` with a custom profile and configure the native build using the [GraalVM Native Image Maven plugin](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html):
 ```xml
 <profile>
     <id>standalone</id>